-This group is designed to help you develop effective Anxiety Management Skills with Cognitive Behavioral Therapy and other techniques in a small online group setting.
+This group is designed to help you develop effective anxiety management skills with Cognitive Behavioral Therapy and other techniques in a small group setting.

 This will focus on the experiences and emotional wellbeing of students who identify within the queer community.
 Members will have the opportunity to experience growth and change and develop skills to cope with problems in a safe and supportive environment.
 Participants will have a chance to receive feedback from a licensed professional and to offer support and get support from peers dealing with similar issues.

 Location: SAC W305

 Getting Through the Doom and Gloom